Licensing & Promotions

 Jetpack is an AZA Commercial Member licensing games to accredited zoos for revenue-generating public events and zoo staff events.
 Games are available to license individually, or as an ongoing series.

-There are currently 14 Locked Zoo games to choose from — and our debut Locked Aquarium game — each with a variety of conservation themes and featured species.
+There are currently 14 Locked Zoo games — and our debut Locked Aquarium game — to choose from, each with a different conservation theme and featured species.

 • Players will pair macaws, trade tigers, and get to know gorillas while learning about how zoos worldwide collaborate on captive breeding programs.